How to Become a School Bus Driver in Georgia (2026)

 Do school bus drivers get paid in the summer in Georgia?

-In Georgia, school bus drivers typically do not receive pay during the summer months when school is not in session.
-However, some school districts may offer summer work opportunities or provide pay over the summer as part of their employment package.
-It’s best to check with specific districts for their policies.
+Typically, school bus drivers are not paid during the summer months when school is not in session.
+However, some school districts may offer opportunities for summer work, such as driving for summer school or camps.
+Some districts may also structure their pay schedules to spread a driver's salary over 12 months.
+It is best to check with specific districts for their policies.

 Final Thoughts